-At the same time, it should be noted that the level of electronics in the USSR in 1962 was incomparably lower than in the West today.
-That is, the breadth of application of electronics, its sensitivity (susceptibility to EMP) were incommensurate with today.
+At the same time, it should be taken into account that the level of electronics in the USSR in 1962 was incomparably lower than in the West today.
+That is, the breadth of application of electronics, its sensitivity (i.e., susceptibility to EMP) were incommensurate with today.
 If such a test were carried out today, it would lead to the complete collapse of a large part of the country.

-Beginning in the 1970s (50 years ago), the subject has been unclassified.
+Beginning in the 1970s (50 years ago), that subject has been unclassified.
 At that time, dozens of Western scientific and technical reports, prepared by numerous military and civilian organizations (working at the military request), were devoted to different aspects of EMP impact on electrical equipment and electronics.

-Since then, EMP has been officially recognized as one of the damaging effects of nuclear weapons, along with the detonation wave, the temperature, the light, and the radioactive emission.
-At the same time, the first recommendations for the protection of electronic and electrical equipment from EMP appeared, which, of course, were primarily intended for military equipment.
+Since then, the electromagnetic pulse had been officially recognized as one of the damage effects of nuclear weapons, along with the detonation wave, the temperature, the light and the radioactive emission.
+At the same time, the first recommendations for the protection of electronic and electrical equipment from HEMP appeared, which, of course, were primarily intended for military equipment [2, 3].